pmem/pmdk/src/setup/README.md

 * run installer and follow the installation steps
 * after installation sign out or reboot your system

-Now you can use pmempool from each command line.

-Additionally, you have access to system environment variables:
+Now you have access to system environment variables:

+(Release installation)
+* NVML_ExecutablePath - location of dll binaries and pmempool
 * NVML_IncludePath - location of libraries header files
 * NVML_LibraryPath - location of static lib files and debug symbols

+(Debug installation)
+* NVML_ExecutablePath_Dbg - location of dll binaries and pmempool
+* NVML_IncludePath - location of libraries header files
+* NVML_LibraryPath_Dbg - location of static lib files and debug symbols

-You can use those variables in your Visual Studio projects in place VC++ Directories or other properties:
+You can use those variables in your Visual Studio projects in place VC++ Directories or other properties like that:
 `$(NVML_IncludePath)`

+To add NVML variables to PATH just do: set PATH=%PATH%;%NVML_ExecutablePath% or for permanent changes do: setx PATH=%PATH%;%NVML_ExecutablePath%

-To uninstall library run setup.exe and select "Remove nvml" option.
+To uninstall library run installer again and select "Remove nvml" option.
+It will remove all installed files, binaries and environemnt variables.

 ### NVML Windows Build Installer ###